 The Workforce Innovation and Opportunity Act On-the-Job Training (OJT) is training conducted in a work environment designed to enable individuals to learn a bona fide skill and/or qualify for a particular occupation through demonstration and practice.

 After an OJT contract has been negotiated and signed, the employer then hires the participant(s) as a regular employee and begins training according to the contract.
 The goal of this training is to retain the trainee as a permanent employee.
 OJT involves individuals at the entry level.
 Training is designed to help participants reach their fullest potential and become self-sufficient in the job.

 Classroom training is provided for both occupational skill development and basic or remedial skills.
 Typically, this training takes place within an established course curriculum offered through a secondary or post-secondary training institution.
 Tuition, books, fees, and supplies can be paid for through programs administered by Job Service North Dakota.

-For more information, contact your nearest Job Service North Dakota office.
+For more information, contact your nearest Job Service North Dakota Workforce Center.

 Youth Employment and Training